 South Korea has pledged to keep supporting Rwanda’s socio-economic development, especially through ICT to optimize farm productivity.
 This information was made known by the Korea International Cooperation Agency (KOICA) Vice President for Africa, Middle East and Latin America programs, Baek Sook Hee.
 During a tour of the Kajevuba Marshland in Gasabo District, Kigali, Baek Sook Hee said,

-“So, the first thing is to support the development of Rwanda agriculture sector by providing new agricultural technologies and extension services.
+“So, the first thing is to support the development of Rwanda’s agriculture sector by providing new agricultural technologies and extension services.
 [Therefore] we have another project we are preparing to support Rwanda’s agriculture sector because it is the key issue to move the country from the least developed countries to middle-income countries.
 If we don’t develop the agriculture sector, we cannot reach that goal.”

-KOICA earlier agreement to support Rwanda agriculture
+KOICA earlier agreement to support Rwanda’s agriculture

 In 2015, KOICA announced that it was investing $5 million to improve Rwanda agriculture.
 However, the focus at that time was bringing modern farming to Nyaruguru district.
 The signing of the partnership agreement was between KOICA and Rwanda’s Ministry of Agriculture and Animal Husbandry.

 The agreement was for a three-year integrated rural development project.
-Some of the key interest of the projects were; initiatives on sustainable land management on hillsides, support for the country’s Girinka program, and marshlands rehabilitation and development.
+Some of the key interests of the projects were; initiatives on sustainable land management on hillsides, support for the country’s Girinka program, and marshlands rehabilitation and development.

-The permanent secretary at the ministry, Innocent Musabyimana hinted during the 2015 agreement that the partnership was to increase Rwanda agriculture productivity.
 Furthermore, Musabyimana said this would happen through the promotion of modern farming practices.
 According to Musabyimana, farmers will get a maize mill, a maize-drying facility, and a multi-purpose warehouse.

 Since 2016, the Kajevuba Marshland has been used by farmers to grow horticulture crops.
 This includes green beans, tomatoes, beetroots, eggplants, cabbage and so on.
-Through KOICA intervention, the marshland was equipped with facilities for controlling marshland flooding and soil erosion as well as an irrigation system to tackle limited Rwanda agriculture productivity during dry season.
+Through KOICA intervention, the marshland was equipped with facilities for controlling marshland flooding and soil erosion as well as an irrigation system to tackle limited Rwanda agriculture productivity during the dry season.